 Descriptive statistics for stock returns

 Descriptive statistics offer a simple way of understanding distributions of stock returns.
-They give us an idea about a distribution’s centrality, dispersion, and other features.
+They give us an idea about a distribution’s centrality, dispersion, symmetry, and other features.
 In this tutorial, we will show you how to generate descriptive statistics for stock returns using Excel’s data analysis tool.

 Using Excel to get descriptive statistics for stock returns